 Chilliwack real estate guide & listings for sale

-Chilliwack is good for those who like quiet surroundings, as the streets are usually quite tranquil - however noise can be bothersome near the airport (YCW), Trans-Canada Highway or one of the railway lines.
-Parks aren't well-located, making it very difficult to access them.
-Despite that, there are a few public green spaces close by for residents to visit.
+Chilliwack is good for those who prefer a quiet atmosphere, as noise from streets and other parts of the city is rarely an issue - although there are still several noisier areas, especially near one of the railway lines, Trans-Canada Highway or the airport (YCW).
+Parks aren't well-situated, which makes it very difficult to reach them.
+Despite that, there are a few green spaces nearby for residents to explore.

 The preferred method to get around in this city is usually driving.
 Parking is quite easy.
 However, public transit riders may have very limited options in Chilliwack as a result of the low service level.
 Nevertheless, the city is linked by around 10 bus lines.
 Travelling on foot is not very convenient for residents in Chilliwack as many daily needs are inconvenient to meet by walking.

 In Chilliwack, the majority of dwellings are single detached homes, while small apartment buildings and townhouses make up most of the remaining housing stock.
 This city also has a good choice of housing sizes; it is quite easy to find homes ranging from lofts to four or more bedrooms.
 Homeowners occupy about three quarters of the properties in the city and one quarter are occupied by renters.
 This city did not experience a single construction boom; the construction of new buildings in Chilliwack was spread throughout several decades in the twentieth and twenty-first century.